NewTanachot/NewTanachot/README.md

 -->

 ---
- ### 🔥 - The thing I love the most is seeing myself grow up in every day. - 🔥
+ ### 🔥 - The thing I love the most is seeing myself grow up every day. - 🔥

 <!--
 ### Badges